BashCooler/hydit/README.md

 **HIDE IT!**

-I mean **Hydit** (as in **hy**drus e**dit**) is a lightweight feature rich Hydrus client for Android written in Flutter.
+I mean **Hydit** (as in **hy**drus e**dit**) is a lightweight feature rich Hydrus client for Android written in Flutter

 ## Features

 ### Browse your Hydrus database

-Search for one or multiple tags, sort results and get to browsing.
+Search for one or multiple tags, sort results and get to browsing

 ### View images and videos

-Hydit has a built-in media viewer with support for gestures, zooming and quick navigation.
+Hydit has a built-in media viewer with support for gestures, zooming and quick navigation

 ### Manage tags

-Select one or more files, open tag editor, add new tags or remove existing tags.
+Select one or more files, open tag editor, add new tags or remove existing tags

 ## Supported platforms